MauricioIQA/Module-17/README.md

   - Low Risk Recall: 0.94

 ## Summary:
-According to the results of six models above, the easy ensemble adaboost classifier to yield the best metrics for classification of high risk and low risk loan application.
-Both easy ensemble adaboost classifier and balanced random forest classifier performed significantly better than logistic models with resampling techniques.
-Among these four resampling methods on logistic models, there is no significant improvement between them.
+Looking at the results we may say that adaboost classifier yield to the best metrics of both high risk and low risk loan application.